Academic Support at Loreto

 Pathways coordinator: Mrs Debbie Hadfield.

-The Mainstream ALS department prides itself on the support we offer to students with a whole range of additional needs, including:
+The Academic support faculty prides itself on the support we offer to students with a whole range of additional needs, including:

 The level of support can range from in class support, weekly mentoring sessions, lunchtime social groups, exam access arrangements, personal care and the loan of equipment such as laptops, scanning pens and accessible software.

-The department consists of staff with an array of skills including Educational Support Assistants with specialisms in supporting students with ESOL and Literacy issues along with subject specialists in areas such as Maths, ICT, History and Physics.
-The department also has two Specialist Teachers as well as dedicated coordinators of ALS personal development and Exam Access Arrangements.
+The department consists of staff with an array of skills including Educational Support Assistants with specialisms in supporting students with ESOL and Literacy issues along with subject specialists in subject areas and dedicated coordinators of Exam Access Arrangements.

 Testing & Exam Concessions